Healthcare Reform: How the Legislation Affects You

 Other provisions are likely to be important to persons with obesity.
 Of particular value for persons with morbid obesity, one section provides for the removal of barriers to medical devices for individuals with disabilities.
 Under this provision, standards will be developed for medical diagnostic equipment used in most medical settings to ensure that the equipment is accessible and usable by individuals of size.

-There is one potential loophole which can really hurt persons who are overweight or obese.
+There is one potential loophole which can really hurt persons who have excess weight or obesity.
 Starting in 2014, employers can institute wellness programs which give some employees a “reward” from 30 percent up to 50 percent of the total cost of their health insurance premium for meeting employer-specified health conditions.
 This is a big change from current law which only allows “rewards” of up to 20 percent and then only for participating in a wellness program, not meeting a specific outcome, such as a body mass index (BMI) number.

 Many employer wellness plans now cover weight management, but their outcomes are no better than other self-help programs.
 With this new law, employers will have the ability to shift a great deal of their healthcare expenses onto persons who cannot meet artificial and unattainable weight targets.

 The legislation also contains many provisions targeting the prevention of obesity, including developing a national strategy, creating healthier school environments and targeting a variety of age levels to increase access to nutrition and physical activity.

 As they say, “the devil is in the details,” and that could not be truer than in the wake of healthcare reform.
 How the regulations are written, what the courts do and how the market responds will determine the eventual value of this legislation.